What’s the first thought that comes to your mind when you hear the name “Taylor Guitars”?

-The overall fit-and-finish of this instrument checks all the right boxes.
+The overall fit and finish of this instrument check all the right boxes.
 You can replace the tusq nut/saddle with real bone to complete the modern look, but it’s not necessary.

 The maple neck and the ebony fretboard feel comfortable to navigate, and even though you don’t get a cutaway on this one, accessing higher frets would be easier than a dreadnought.

 The best thing about Taylor is that their grand auditorium shape is nearly the perfect size for acoustic guitars.